Ards and North Down vacancy & dereliction study

 We worked closely with Queen’s University Belfast’s Planning School, and together devised a methodology.
 Together, we then visited each town and village in December 2025 and identified potential derelict or vacant commercial properties.
 A photo and mini-profile was created for each property.
 Initial findings were reviewed and quality assured in January 2026.
 These draft maps are now online for public feedback and further quality assurance (although there may be minor updates due to the passage of time, and/or informed local knowledge).

-E) When will the public feedback stop?
+E) When will the public feedback end?

 F) Can we help other towns and villages?